Discreet Confidential Consultation (213) 374-3952

 Other times, the alleged perpetrator of the crime may have a criminal background related to this type of offense.
 So, that will take some time to investigate.
 Maybe they need to talk to witnesses and alleged victims in other cases the person might have perpetrated.
 That can cause an investigation to take some time.

-So, when you are talking about how much time the police have to do.
-It's not like you see on TV where police work 24/7 on a case.
-A lot of times they work 9 to 5, work four-day weeks, and have other cases.
+When you talk about how much time the police have, it's not like you see on TV where police work 24/7 on a case.
+A lot of times, they work 9 to 5, work four-day weeks, and have other cases.
 So, it takes months to investigate some of these cases.

-It depends on what they have to do and how busy they are – what their caseload is – as far as the time frame for the investigation.
-A lot of people ask me, can they take that long?
+The time frame for the investigation depends on what they have to do and how busy they are—what their caseload is.
+A lot of people ask me, "Can they take that long?"
 Is that right?
 The bottom line is they can take whatever time they need.

-They don't have to file the case right away immediately.
-They have to be aware of the statute of limitations for the particular crime or crimes they wish to file.
+They don't have to file the case immediately, but they must be aware of the statute of limitations for the particular crime or crimes they wish to file.

-They have to be aware that the defense at some point might decide to file a motion saying they took too long, and therefore, the reason cannot do their investigation.
+They have to be aware that the defense, at some point, might decide to file a motion, saying they took too long and, therefore, the reason they cannot do their investigation.

-Witnesses' memories have faded, and now there's evidence that would have been available if they had acted swiftly that's no longer available.
-Then the defense can make an argument to dismiss the case based on that.
+Witnesses' memories have faded, and now there is evidence that would have been available if they had acted swiftly but is no longer available.
+The defense can then make an argument to dismiss the case based on that.

 DNA Testing